 On December 10, 2019, FTC announced the settlement with the University of Phoenix.
-They stated that parties agreed on a 191 million dollar loan discharge for former students of the university.
-As part of that agreement, private loan holders would get 141 million loan forgiveness.
-Besides, eligible students would not owe that money after approval.
+They stated that parties agreed on a 191 million dollar benefit for former students of the university.
+As part of that agreement, students owing directly to the university would get 141 million loan forgiveness.
 To qualify for the University of Phoenix loan discharge, students should have attended the school between October 2012 and December of 2016.
 Apollo Education Group mentioned this on a variety of occasions that students can relax because, within 45 working days, all the debt amount of eligible students will be cleared.

 Background of the UOP

 The University of Phoenix is a for-profit school that used tactics to attract middle-class students by ensuring that they will get a high degree and find quality jobs.
 Not only the students but also veterans have been influenced by this university while attempting to get a degree.

 UOP Class Action Lawsuit